 The Clackamas County Youth Action Board (YAB) was founded in December 2019 to assist Clackamas County Health, Housing, and Human Services (H3S) in bringing youth voice to the Youth Homelessness Demonstration Program (YHDP).
 The YAB continues to operate and is now dedicated to supporting the County and local organizations in empowering young people and supporting youth voice and choice.

-The Clackamas County Youth Action Board (YAB) advocates for youth1 who are experiencing housing instability2 by collaborating on youth-driven solutions that empower young people to exercise their rights, utilize community resources, and to bring issues around youth housing instability and its effects to the public eye, through outreach, engagement, and education.
-The YAB strives to lower barriers, improve accessibility, and encourages housing services to implement practices to accommodate diverse abilities and experiences.
+The Clackamas County Youth Action Board (YAB) aims to empower young people to practice self-advocacy, exercise their rights, utilize community resources, and to bring relevant youth issues and their effects to the public eye through outreach, engagement, and education.
+The YAB strives to lower barriers, improve accessibility, and encourages youth-serving agencies to implement equitable practices to accommodate diverse abilities and experiences.

-The Clackamas County Youth Action Board envisions a community where youth from all backgrounds are empowered to take action and easily access appropriate and timely housing support services in order to set themselves up for a successful future as independent young adults.
-We strive to dismantle the perception that young people experiencing issues are “delinquents” or “burnouts.”
+The Clackamas County Youth Action Board envisions a community where youth from all backgrounds are empowered to take action and easily access appropriate and timely support services in order to set themselves up for a successful future as independent young adults.
 We envision a community where youth voice is heard, rights are respected, needs are met, and experiences are validated.
-We believe everyone has a right to a “safe home” regardless of ability, identity, or circumstances.
+We believe everyone has a right to achieve their goals regardless of ability, identity, or circumstances.

 Respect identities & experiences

 Take space, make space

 Trauma Informed Action

 Make a commitment to continue learning about how to make each other more comfortable

 Identify another person on the YAB to help advocate for you